 Jillian’s solo concert and oratorio experience includes Brahms’ Ein deutsches Requiem; Canteloube’s Chants d’Auvergne; Fauré’s Requiem; Górecki’s Symphony No. 3; Händel’s Messiah; Mahler’s 4th Symphony; Paul Mealor’s Stabat Mater; Mozart’s Requiem and Great Mass in C Minor; Poulenc’s Gloria; and Schoenberg’s Second String Quartet.
 Operatic experience includes Marn (The Maiden Stone); Cherubino (The Marriage of Figaro); Zerlina (Don Giovanni); Micäela (Carmen); Wealhþeow (Beowulf); and Queen of the Night (Die Zauberflöte).
 Operatic scenes performed include Vitellia (La clemenza di Tito); Anne Trulove (The Rake’s Progress); Despina (Così fan tutte); and Frasquita (Carmen).

-Scandinavian song and research into the correlation between visual art and music continue to be of significant influence upon Jillian’s working practice as both artist and musician.
-Her final MFA events featured multi disciplinary works incorporating electroacoustic composition and installation as well as song repertoire.
+Nordic song and research into the correlation between visual art and music continue to be of significant influence upon Jillian’s working practice as both artist and musician.
+Previous events have featured multi disciplinary works incorporating electroacoustic composition, installation and set design, as well as song repertoire.
 In addition to exhibiting and singing, the creation of multi media performance pieces which occupy the grey area between music and visual art is a genre which Jillian hopes to pursue further.